 Appearances can be deceiving.
 If you trusted your eyes alone, you might think that there were little people in your television set.
 Or think that because lightning and rain appear at the same time, lightning causes rain.
-Dr. Nissen and his Heart 411 co-author A. Marc Gillinov, MD, give the real-life example of hormone replacement therapy (HRT).
+Dr. Nissen and A. Marc Gillinov, MD, give the real-life example of hormone replacement therapy (HRT).
 Multiple observational studies appeared to show that HRT gave women a lower risk of heart disease.
 This conclusion should seem to be supported by logic and common sense: Young women had more hormones, and they also had less heart disease.
 But when these observational conclusions were tested by valid means (more on these later), it turns out that HRT didn’t lower women’s risk of heart disease.
 In fact, HRT raised the risk of breast cancer – a totally unexpected finding.
 So it’s good to make observational studies.
 But it’s generally not wise to act on them before testing them more rigorously.

 The Media devours observational studies and regurgitates them as established fact.
 Especially when the studies appear to validate a popular habit or prejudice (“sex makes you smarter”, “taxes cause cancer”).
 When observational studies are published in reputable journals (as some deserve to be), people tend to glance at the source, and think “Oh, it’s in the New England Journal of Medicine.
 It must be an established fact”.
 Things really get ugly when media reports of an observational study prompt people to stop using a drug or start using a therapy or supplement without consulting their doctors first.
 When that happens, things may go from ugly to deadly.